 Enjoy a remote backcountry Scenic 4WD Tour through one of New Zealand’s most beautiful High Country Stations of The Mackenzie Country.
 Private access to Braemar Station offers guests the best views of unique landscapes and incredible scenery overlooking Mt Cook, Mt Tasman, Lake Pukaki and the Ben Ohau mountain range.
 Journey through remote 4WD tracks , across some of the most unforgettable High Country and experience the heart of Tekapo’s backcountry landscapes at their finest.

 Tekapo Springs offers three adjoining main Hot Pools for you to sit back, relax and enjoy yourself while looking out to the beautiful Two Thumb range and stunning Lake Tekapo.
 Pool temperatures range from forty degrees celsius to thirty-six degrees celsius and each pool offers something different - massage jets to assist in taking away any aches and pains and fountains to splash under.
-For an adrenalin rush you can also experience the 150-metre downhill waterslide!
+For an adrenaline rush, you can also experience the 150-metre downhill waterslide!
 Experience this classic Kiwi summer activity and slip, slide and splash all day long amidst the stunning beauty of Tekapo.

 The ultimate in stellar relaxation, Tekapo Star Gazing is the only guided hot pools and star gazing experience in New Zealand!
 A two-hour experience, the first half of this guided indoor / outdoor tour introduces you to Tekapo's amazing night skies with a unique combination of astronomy and storytelling.
 The second half of the tour takes place in a 38-degree hot pool; relax on a floating hammock and feel like you're soaking in the stars as you explore the wonder of night skies.